Chef Alven Chu

 Who has influenced your cooking the most?

 My mother.
 She has been cooking for me and my brother since we were little, she still does but now I can also cook for her.
-We often cook food together and have come across many of the dishes we serve in the restaurant.
+We often cook food together and have come across many of the courses we serve in the restaurant.
 Mom used to tell me about her father and everything she learned from him – how he adapted his food in India switching between spices, always learning something new.

 Do you think your upbringing in Sweden has affected you?